siddharthksah/Crazy-OCR/README.md

 Clone this repository to your local machine and run the scripts according to your requirements.
 Each script is independent and self-explanatory.
 Just make sure you have the required dependencies installed!
 If you have any issues, feel free to open an issue. :memo:

+## Repository Contents :file_folder:

+Here's a brief overview of the various scripts in the repository:

+1. `common.py`: :wrench: - Commonly used functions and utilities.
+2. `crop_id_card_using_edge_contour_detection.py`: :scissors: - Script to crop ID cards using edge and contour detection techniques.
+3. `deskew_image_from_AC20_C20.py`: :straight_ruler: - A dedicated script to deskew images sourced from AC20_C20.
+4. `deskew_image_rotate_loop.py`: :arrows_counterclockwise: - Script for deskewing and rotating images in a loop.
+5. `deskew_loop_image_folder.py`: :file_folder: - A utility for deskewing all images in a given folder.
+6. `id_card_detection_camera.py`: :camera: - Script to detect ID cards using a camera.
+7. `id_card_dob_extractor.py`: :birthday: - A tool to extract DOB from ID cards.
+8. `id_card_expiry_date_extractor.py`: :calendar: - Extracts the expiry date from ID cards.
+9. `image_blurriness_detection.py`: :mag_right: - An image quality analysis tool focused on blurriness detection.
+10. `image_deskewer.py`: :triangular_ruler: - A utility for deskewing single images.
+11. `interactive_image_morphing.py`: :sparkles: - A tool for interactively morphing images.
+12. `loop_through_morphed_images.py`: :repeat: - Utility to loop through morphed images.
+13. `morphology_operations.py`: :loop: - Perform morphology operations for image processing.
+14. `pdf2jpg.py`: :arrow_right: - Utility to convert PDF files to JPG.
+15. `pdf_page_extractor.py`: :outbox_tray: - A script to extract specific pages from PDF files.
+16. `photo_collage_maker.py`: :frame_photo: - A fun utility to create photo collages.
+17. `preprocess_image.py`: :art: - A script for preliminary image processing.
+18. `rotate_image_certain_angle.py`: :arrows_counterclockwise: - A utility to rotate images by a specified angle.
+19. `show_image.py`: :framed_picture: - A script to display images.

+Each file is extensively commented for better understanding.
+Refer to the code comments to know more about how specific files work. :notebook:

 ## Contributions :handshake:

 Contributions are always welcomed. :smiley: If you have some ideas or improvements, feel free to make a pull request or open an issue to discuss it.